Sublime-Instincts/LSP-prisma/README.md

 - Linting for your prisma schema files to show possible issue(s) & error(s).
 - Intelligent auto completions.
-- `Goto Definition` for models & enums.
+- `Goto Definition` for models, enums & types.
 - Formatting of your schema files using `prisma fmt`.

-Read the [Documentation](#Documentation) section to understand how to use these features from ST.
+Read the [Documentation](#Documentation) section to understand how to use these features in ST.

 ## Installation